TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 No that fast.
 It might work for your `www/index.php` file in your application, but is **that application ever installed as a dependency**?

 How do we cover autoload for a dependency?
-Imagine somebody would install `your-vendor/your-package` to his application:
+Imagine somebody would install `your-vendor/your-package` to his application.
+The file structure would look like this:

 ```bash
 /src/